coy-humphrey/nvme-hpe/documentation/benchmarking_research.md

   1. Be able to specify command.
   2. Be able to specify range of parameters.
   3. Be able to specify number of iterations per command.
-  4. Be able to provide way to parse the command output
+  4. Be able to provide way to parse the command output.

 * **Basic Flow:**
   1. Create file using the name of the static benchmark and the extension '.py'; implement the below in the file.